-What Goes Into an Appraisal?
+What Is an Appraisal?

-Following the inspection, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-It is important to note that while this amount is probably the most reliable indication of what a house is worth, it probably will not be the price at which the property closes.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Premier Appraisals, Inc. will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Premier Appraisals, Inc. will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.